Archisman-Mridha/cyfrin-web3/README.md

 + *`EIP and ERC`* - EIP stands for **Ethereum Improvement Protocol** and represents a proposal which can enhance the behaviour of the Ethereum blockchain.
 Once an EIP gets enough attention, it is standardized by creating an ERC.
 ERC stands for *`Ethereum Request for Comments`*.
 One such ERC is **ERC-20**.
 ERC-20 speaks about how tokens should be created using smart contracts.
 You can read more about ERC20 here - https://ethereum.org/en/developers/docs/standards/tokens/erc-20/.

++ *`DeFi (Decentralized Finance)`* -

 ## Tutorials

 + Creating our own ERC20 token using hardhat - *./erc20*.
+    > However, generally we won't write all the implementations for an NFT.
+Rather, we will extend an existing NFT.
+For example, we can extend the ERC20 standardized token from **OpenZeppelin** - https://docs.openzeppelin.com/contracts/4.x/erc20, to create our own NFT.
+This token, contains the base implementations.

 ## How the blockchain works